AMWA-TV/nmos/README.md

 For the latest version of this repository and issue tracker etc. please refer to [https://github.com/AMWA-TV/nmos/](https://github.com/AMWA-TV/nmos/)

+Screencasts introducing these specifications are available on the [AMWA website](http://www.amwa.tv/projects/nmi/NMI_presentations.shtml)

 NOTE: at the time of writing, some supporting material referred to in the technical overview is not yet available at this repository.
 Please contact AMWA for access to these items.

 ## Getting started